LazyEllis/eventify/chapter-3.md

 The research design for Eventify follows a mixed-method approach, combining elements of both qualitative and quantitative research:

-1. Literature Review: A comprehensive review of existing event management systems and relevant technologies was conducted to inform the design decisions.
+1. **Literature Review**: A comprehensive review of existing event management systems and relevant technologies will be conducted to inform the design decisions.

-2. User Surveys: Quantitative data was collected through surveys of potential users (event organizers and attendees) to gather specific requirements and preferences.
+2. **User Surveys**: Quantitative data will be collected through surveys of potential users (event organizers and attendees) to gather specific requirements and preferences.

-3. Expert Interviews: Qualitative data was obtained through semi-structured interviews with experienced event managers to gain insights into industry needs and challenges.
+3. **Expert Interviews**: Qualitative data will be obtained through semi-structured interviews with experienced event managers to gain insights into industry needs and challenges.

-4. Prototyping: An iterative prototyping approach was used to refine the user interface and system features based on user feedback.
+4. **Prototyping**: An iterative prototyping approach will be used to refine the user interface and system features based on user feedback.

-5. System Modeling: Various UML diagrams were created to model the system's structure and behavior, facilitating a clear understanding of the system design.
+5. **System Modeling**: Various UML diagrams were created to model the system's structure and behavior, facilitating a clear understanding of the system design.

 ## 3.3 Functional and Non-Functional Requirements